 The school was put on lockdown.
 The principals decided to keep students at the school until a parent or family member came to get them and take them home.
 There was a sign-out sheet the adults had to sign before taking a student so the school had record of whom each student was going home with.

 What do schools need to know about serving students who are immigrants or children of immigrants?
-Learn more in this updated resource section.
+Learn more in our related guide.

 It was an extremely nerve-wracking time for everyone: students, staff, and families.
 Some families went into hiding.
 They hid in neighbors' or friends' houses.
 Some parents couldn't be found.
 The students who did not have anyone come pick them up were bused to the community's Catholic church.
 The church was set up as a "safe zone" for anyone who had nowhere to go or who couldn't find family members.
 Volunteers from the community and surrounding communities brought food, blankets, and entertainment for the children.
 It was a scene that seemed surreal.